Magnesium supplements are not all the same.

 A further advantage of magnesium in its glycinate form is the glycine amino acid component.
 Glycine has been shown to have a calming effect on the nervous system, enhancing the effect of the magnesium.
 In addition, glycine helps remove mercury from the body by a process called chelation.
 Mercury can lead to emotional instability and is often found in very minute quantities in ocean derived fish oils.

 Many commercial products use mixtures of magnesium salts that save in manufacturing costs.
 Furthermore, many supplements are accompanied by dubious claims and very weak research.
-At Border Compounding Pharmacy, we use only premium, research backed forms of vitamins and supplements and can prepare them at individually-tailored dosages.

 If you are seeking a superior Magnesium supplement, or are getting unpleasant side effects from your current magnesium supplements, let us help you.